 National Ice Cream Day is dedicated to appreciating ice cream.
 In 1984, Senator Walter Dee Huddleston of Kentucky initiated a joint resolution to declare July as the National Ice Cream Month and July 15 as National Ice Cream Day.
-On July 9, 1984, President Ronald Reagan proclaimed July 1984 as the National Ice Cream Month and July 15, 1984 as the National Ice Cream Day.
-This holiday is now celebrated on the third Sunday of July.
+Further in 1984 President Ronald Reagan proclaimed July 1984 as the National Ice Cream Month and July 15, 1984 as the National Ice Cream Day.
+This Observance is now celebrated on the third Sunday of July.

 According to the International Dairy Foods Association, the origins of ice cream date back to the second century B.C., when several prominent historical figures such as Alexander the Great, King Soloman and Nero Claudius Caesar enjoyed consuming iced beverages and snow.
 As the centuries passed, the snow and ice was refined into cream ice and eventually, in 1777, ice cream was first advertised in New York.
 However, ice cream was a rare delicacy for the elite until 1800s when ice houses were built.
-Since then, it has become a staple dessert for the American people.
+With the advent of refrigeration and freezers it has become a staple dessert for cultures around the world.

 National Ice Cream Day Facts & Quotes

 National Ice Cream Day Top Events and Things to Do